Silver Price Today (XAG/USD) – Live Chart & Analysis

 iShares Silver Trust

-The largest and most liquid silver ETF, holding physical silver bullion.
-Over 450 million ounces of silver in trust.
+The largest and most liquid silver ETF, holding physical silver bullion in London and New York vaults.
+Over 450 million ounces in trust.
 Expense ratio 0.50%.
+Average daily trading volume exceeds $500 million, making it the primary instrument for institutional silver positioning.

 SIVR — NYSE Arca